CharlieSilver1108/C-Projects/README.md

 You must write a C module that implements these functions, without changing the prototypes or definitions.

 ## Other:
 There is also a file titled 'compile' which is essentially a Makefile, which can be run in a Linux terminal to build the project for use.
+This project received a 98%